 Architect rendering of proposed 12 story addition to the granary in 2010.

-More on this plan here.
+More on this plan at outside link here.

 (credit: Interface Studio Architects)

 The next plan, in 2012, was to build a nine story apartment building on Callowhill and an eight story building on the land next to the granary and connect them with a pedestrian bridge, as discussed in an outside article here.
 The nine story apartment structure was opened in 2014, but the connecting structure has not been built as of yet.

 The granary under Pearl Properties was still set up as potential office space, and a lease listing from 2009 shows a fairly plush interior on the bottom and top floors, as shown in these two images.

 Views of the office space in the granary according to the lease advertisements from 2009

 Granary from the southwest in September 2018.
 Scaffolding or netting surrounds three sides due to falling stucco, and L&I has posted the warning below